Private Information Retrieval Over Gaussian MAC: PIR for the AWGN MAC

+Note that, $A_1+A_2$ is either $W_i$ or $-W_i$ depending on which server received a non-zero in the $i$th position.
+Note also that the sign is known to the user.

-The servers encode their answers $A_1$ and $A_2$ using the Compute and Forward (CF) coding scheme presented in \cite{nazer2011compute} which uses nested lattice codebooks.
-Furthermore, the code structure and the decoder are similar to \cite{nazer2011compute}.
-Specifically, let $\Lambda_c$ and $\Lambda_f$ be a pair of $n$-dimensional lattices with Voronoi regions $\cV_c$ and $\cV_f$, respectively, such that $\Lambda_c$ is a subset of $\Lambda_f$, i.e., $\Lambda_c \subset \Lambda_f$.
+The servers encode their answers $A_1$ and $A_2$ using the Compute and Forward (CF) coding scheme \cite{nazer2011compute}, which uses nested lattice codebooks.
+Specifically, we construct a nested lattice codebook as in \cite[Section \RomanNumeralCaps{4}.B]{nazer2011compute}, where $\Lambda_c$ and $\Lambda_f$ are a pair of $n$-dimensional lattices with Voronoi regions $\cV_c$ and $\cV_f$, respectively, such that $\Lambda_c$ is a subset of $\Lambda_f$, i.e., $\Lambda_c \subset \Lambda_f$.
 The coarse lattice $\Lambda_c$ is used as a shaping region which is scaled to suit the power constraint $P$ and the lattice points from the fine lattice $\Lambda_f$ contained within $\cV_c$ of $\Lambda_c$ are used as the codewords.
-That is, the nested lattice code is given by, $\cC=\{\Lambda_f \cap \cV_c\}$, and its rate is equal to \cite{zamir2014lattice},
+That is, the nested lattice code is given by, $\cC=\{\Lambda_f \cap \cV_c\}$.
+In addition, there exist a one-to-one mapping function, $\phi(\cdot)$, between a message $A_j\in\mathbb{F}_p^L$ to the elements of $\cC$ \cite[Lemma 5]{nazer2011compute}.

 Accordingly, each server is equipped with a CF encoder, $\cE:\mathbb{F}_p^L \rightarrow \R^n$, that maps length-$L$ messages over the finite field to length-$n$ real-valued codewords, $\b{x}_j=\cE(A_j)$.
-Thus, during the encoding process the answer $A_j$ is first mapped into a lattice codeword $\b{v}_j$ in $\cC$ then it is dithered to attain $\b{x}_j$ which is uniformly distributed over $\cV_c$.
-The servers encode their answers using the same lattice codebook and send them on the MAC channel.
-The received input at the user is thus,
+Specifically, let $\b{v}_j$ be a lattice codeword in $\cC$ such that $\phi(A_j)=\b{v}_j$.
+Each server is given a dither vector $\b{d}_j$ which is generated independently according to a uniform distribution over the Voronoi region $\cV_c$.
+The dithers are known to the user.
+Then, each server transmits